alicommit-malp/Easy-Retry/README.md

 ## Usage

-Let's say there is a Http Task which you need to retry in case it fails
+Let's say there is a HTTP Task which you need to retry in case it fails

 ```c#
 private async Task Task_NetworkBound()